BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: Fixed iron models

 To address this, we also examine how evolution is affected when we vary \afe, while keeping an observationally motivated metallicity indicator fixed, rather than a theoretical one.
 We consider models which have differing total $Z$ and \afe\ values, but an equivalent (or near equivalent) iron abundance, [Fe/H].
 Given the discrete values of $Z$ and \afe\ at which the models have been calculated, an exact match on iron abundance is not possible, but we select models which are closely comparable.
 The selected compositions are shown in Table~\ref{tab:sameFe} alongside the mean and standard deviation of [Fe/H] for each sequence.
 7 sequences were selected, ranging from 5 per cent to 100 per cent of the Solar value in iron.

-Comparative HR diagrams for 20 \msun\ models are shown in Appendix~\ref{app:samefe}.
+Comparative HR diagrams for 20 \msun\ models are shown in the Supplementary MAterial (Section~\ref{app:samefe}).
 Here we provide a brief summary of the key findings.
 The differences in the evolution tracks are smaller than those arising from composition changes seen in Fig~\ref{fig:hr1020}.
 The variation in evolution tracks gets larger moving to higher metallicities.
 This provides a clear indication that the iron mass fraction is the biggest factor in determining the evolution of a given model, rather than changes in the bulk $Z$ or \afe\ specifically.

 The differences in TAMS age and TAMS radius are typically small when the total metallicity is low.
 Considering Main Sequence lifetimes, the differences from Solar-scaled composition remain less than 0.1 dex up to and including 30 per cent solar.
 For models with more than 30 per cent of the Solar iron abundance, the differences continue to grow, particularly at the low mass end.
 In the case of 100 per cent Solar iron abundance, a Solar mass star with an $\alpha$-enhancement of 0.4 dex has a lifetime which is almost 0.2 dex shorter than the Solar composition equivalent.